 We think a working first-pass is achievable in a few days.

 Look at your FNOL withdrawal data.
-Claims that are opened and then withdrawn — the policyholder called to register a claim, then settled it themselves — are your cleanest signal for calibrating the retention threshold empirically.
-If your claims system captures these with an indicative reserve or loss estimate at FNOL, the size distribution of withdrawals at each NCD class directly estimates b*_n.
+Claims that are opened and then withdrawn — the policyholder called to register a claim, then settled it themselves — are your cleanest empirical signal for calibrating b*_n directly.
+If your claims system captures indicative reserves or loss estimates at FNOL, the size distribution of withdrawals at each NCD class directly estimates the retention threshold without any model assumption.
 This data almost certainly exists somewhere in your claims system.
 Most teams have never looked at it this way.

 The open questions